 We have experienced videoconference coordinators that will make all the arrangements for your videoconferences throughout the United States and abroad.
 Our sites include an attentive 24/7 support staff for all your needs throughout the videoconference.
-We provide you with full, split, or dual screens, along with streaming audio and video.
+We provide you with full, split, or dual screens, along with streaming audio, video, and text.
 We can also record your meeting or deposition with playback capabilities.

 The pros to a traditional videoconference